Post contains affiliate links

 If the Urban Renewal collection isn’t your thing, you can shop sustainable and ethical brands with a variety of aesthetics.
 The brands I share below are forward-thinking upcycled brands, sustainable boutiques, and companies that focus on independent designers.

-8 Ethical Alternatives to Urban Outfitters
+8 Ethical and Sustainable Alternatives to Urban Outfitters

 1 | Lisa Says Gah